paulstroet/vu_course/index.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.

+### Thoughts

+NLP, split in multiple lectures.
+One with the basics, second with sentiment analysis, third with topic modeling, fourth with predictive modeling
+Additional topic: Deep Learning